fbpx

 How to Find a Nonprofit to Support on GivingTuesday

-GivingTuesday is an open-source social movement, so there isn’t a list of nonprofits that are participating.
+GivingTuesday is an open-source social movement, so there isn’t a list of participating nonprofits.
+You can give to any social good organization, whether they’re a registered charity or not.
 Whether you want to give your time, talents, voice, or financial support, here are some tips for how to find a nonprofit or community organization to support on GivingTuesday.

 Decide what types of causes you’d like to support.